salmon302/MusicTrainer/Documentation_New.md

 6. Build & Configuration
    - Build system setup
-   - Project management
+   - Plugin architecture
-   - Task tracking
+   - Performance profiling

 Each document focuses on its specific concern while maintaining cross-references to related documents.
-The new organization reduces redundancy and provides clearer separation of concerns.
+The organization reduces redundancy and provides clearer separation of concerns.